Alexa Dellanos Spreads Her Legs In Tantalizing Bikini Slideshow From St. Barths: ‘Best Place On Earth’

 The duo of snaps offered a more detailed look at Alexa’s bathing suit, which was a dual, peach-and-pink color that flattered her glowing tan.
 The two-piece included a halterneck top that struggled to contain the buxom chest, exposing her deep cleavage as well as flashing a glimpse of sideboob and underboob.
 A layered necklace adorned her décolletage, further drawing the eye to her bountiful curves.
 Her taut midsection was left on show between the top and the low-waist bottoms.
 The high-cut number tied on both sides with long bows draping down, emphasizing the swell of her hips.

 The photos were geotagged at Eden Rock hotel in St. Barths.
 Alexa made her caption all about the dreamy vacation destination, having only superlatives to say about the resort.
-The background gave plenty of indication that her praises were apt and well deserved, unveiling a glimpse of turquoise see bordered by verdant hills, white sand, and a bright, blue sky overhead.
+The background gave plenty of indication that her praises were apt and well deserved, unveiling a glimpse of the turquoise sea bordered by verdant hills, white sand, and a bright blue sky overhead.

 The curve-flaunting snaps brought followers by the comments section by the masses, racking up 1,035 messages overnight.